About the Trust

 Di spent her working life as a social and environmental impact assessor and researcher on projects throughout New Zealand and the Pacific.
 For 20 years she was managing director of Corydon Consultants Ltd based in Wellington.
 At the beginning of 2000 she and her husband purchased a property in Otaki and moved to Otaki permanently in 2010.

-When she semi-retired in 2015, Di began to research the history of the Otaki Children’s Health Camp just a kilometer from her house.
+When she semi-retired in 2015, Di began to research the history of the Otaki Children’s Health Camp.
 This resulted in the publication of a book on the health camp called Sun, Sea and Sustenance.
 Through her research she fell in love with the rotunda building and the memories it contained for thousands of children and staff all over New Zealand.

 When Stand Children’s Services decided to close the camp Di was determined to save this building which, as a unique structure in the first permanent children’s health camp, came to represent the health camp movement throughout New Zealand.
 She was joined by others who felt the same way and so was born Friends of the Otaki Rotunda.

 Di is an active participant in the environmental protection movement and has established a trust, DB Environmental Trust to support land-use changes that improve sustainability.
 She is also a Trustee of the Otaki Museum, a fanatical gardener and an enthusiastic grandmother.

 JOCK PHILLIPS ONZM | PATRON